Up to 60% off sofas & mattresses — limited‑time deals.

 • Upholstery: Batick leather; Cream option

-• Size: 77.75"W x 34.50"D x 38.25–42.25"H
+• Size: 77.75"W x 34.50"D x 38.25"–42.25"H

 • Seat: 17.25" height; 20.08" depth

-• Recline: two pushback reclining seats; high back with adjustable headrests
+• Recline: Two pushback reclining seats; high back with adjustable headrests

-• Returns: returnable to Costco warehouses
+• Returns: Returnable to Costco warehouses

-• Warranty: 10-year internal mechanism/construction; 1-year upholstery
+• Warranty: 10-year internal mechanism and construction; 1-year upholstery

 Review Score